 What are the areas of your diet in which you can improve?
 Which foods with added sugars can you reduce or eliminate first?

 Another easy way to limit the amount of hidden sugars in your diet is to make your own food at home.
 Although some recipes may still call for some added sugar, it’s likely that you’ll end up using far less than a food company.
+They have to use the amount of added sugar that will make thousands or millions of peoples’ tastebuds happy, which usually ends up making those products excessively sweet.
+When you cook at home, you get to adjust sweetness to YOUR taste!

 Need some recipe inspiration?